Updated April 30, 2021

-Individuals like these are held responsible for the livelihood of their respective part of the business.
-They are exempt because they’ve proven their area of expertise, and when all else fails, they are the ones who have the abilities to bring projects to fruition in the moment of truth.
+Individuals like these are held responsible for the livelihood of their respective parts of the business.
+They are exempt because they’ve proven their area of expertise, and when all else fails, they are the ones who have the ability to bring projects to fruition in the moment of truth.

 *These guidelines are used federally as a minimum standard.
 So be sure to check with your state legislature because some may have more stringent definitions.

 **A word about the highly compensated employee exemption and the recent change to final rule.
 Compensation of $100,000 or higher for a highly compensated employee must include the base annual salary of $35,568.
 Note that the amendment has a 10% Rule that allows employees to count discretionary bonuses or incentive pay of up to 10% of the base salary.
 In other words, $615 of the $684 must be paid in wages and the product ($3,557) has to be paid out annually as commission or bonus.
 If not, the employee is non-exempt and qualifies for overtime pay.

 There’s no time like the present to take another look at your employees’ salaries and job duties to ensure you’ve correctly classified them as exempt or nonexempt.
 A lawyer or payroll specialist can help you through any of the trickier situations you come across with the duties test (ask your inDinero team or a financial consultant if you need a referral!).